andrewdang/pizza-butt/README.md

 ##Description

-Create and order your favorite pizzas from Pizza Butt &reg;.
+Create and order your favorite pizzas from your favorite pizza chain, Pizza Butt &reg;.

 ##Setup